 CBD may also help shingles patients indirectly, by reducing anxiety, depression, and insomnia, which are more common in people with the condition. ⁸

-CBD’s anxiolytic (anxiety-relieving), antidepressant, and sleep-promoting effects have been noted in multiple studies. ⁹ ¹⁰
+CBD’s anxiolytic (anxiety-relieving), antidepressant, and sleep-promoting effects have been noted in multiple studies as observed in animals. ⁹ ¹⁰

 How CBD Works